sneakysneak/docs/pages/connector-authentication/marketo_import_export.md

 If you haven't done so already, export your data in the chosen format.

-For example, if your data is in an excel spreadsheet and you want to save that as a csv file:
+For example, if your data is in a Google Sheets spreadsheet and you want to save that as a csv file:

 ![marketo spreadsheet](./images/marketo_import_1.png)